JetBrains/kotlin/MULTIPLATFORM.md

 in the project also must be declared here.

 Note that both iOS and Android applications are not included in the root Gradle build.
 They are represented by independent builds which are managed by specific IDEs (Android Studio and Xcode).
-Such an approach makes work with these builds easier from these IDEs.
+Such an approach makes working with these builds easier from the IDEs.

-As for IDE for other parts of the project, [IntelliJ IDEA](https://www.jetbrains.com/idea/) is recommended to be used.
+As for an IDE for other parts of the project, [IntelliJ IDEA](https://www.jetbrains.com/idea/) is recommended.

-> Note: Kotlin/Native is not supported by IntelliJ IDEA so the only IDE to develop Kotlin/Native subprojects is [CLion](https://www.jetbrains.com/clion/).
+> Note: Kotlin/Native is not supported by IntelliJ IDEA so the only IDE to develop Kotlin/Native sub-projects is [CLion](https://www.jetbrains.com/clion/).
 But at the moment CLion has no Gradle integration.
 As a workaround you can create a CLion Cmake project from a Kotlin/Native Gradle one.
 Just run `./gradlew generateCMake` for this project.
 It will generate all the necessary files which are required.
 See [this](https://blog.jetbrains.com/kotlin/2017/11/kotlinnative-ide-support-preview/) blog post to learn more about Kotlin/Native support in CLion.

-As the final step create empty `build.gradle` files in the root directory of the project and in all subprojects which are included in `settings.gradle`.
-After all these actions the project structure will be the following (files generated by the Gradle wrapper are not shown):
+For the final step create the empty `build.gradle` files in the root directory of the project and in all subprojects which are included in `settings.gradle`.
+After performing all these actions the project structure will be the following (files generated by the Gradle wrapper are not shown):

     application/